eldoy/waveorb-adapter/README.md

 The functions can be async functions or regular functions.
 The `connection` function is usually used as a plugin, the rest of the database functions are used in corresponding Waveorb actions.

+The id field in this specification should just be `id` and not `_id`.
+References to other collections and separators in general shuld be using an underscore and be lower case like in `project_id` and `created_at`.

 ### Integration
 If you have the following action in your application:
 ```js